SDB:AMD GPGPU

 ATI in 1990s was famous for good hardware and buggy drivers.
 After acquisition ATI in 2006 AMD carefully preserves this tradition.
 Even if AMD creates good driver - PAL OpenCL, it rapidly drops it and substitutes it with semi-working ROCm.
 OpenGL and Vulkan support is good due to open drivers contributed by Mesa 3D and Valve.

-Comparison of available drivers and support level with LuxMark you can check here (may include errors).
+Comparison of available drivers and support level with LuxMark you can check here (might include errors).

 Support period